kiln-guides 7 min read

 Regular cones are slender without a base and must be set in a cone holder at an 8-degree lean (the standard firing angle).
 They are used in commercial production settings and by studios that prefer the traditional format.

 Both types are manufactured by Orton to the same temperature specifications.
 The choice is practical rather than technical.
+Either way, buy an assortment spanning a few cone numbers around your target rather than a single number: a witness pack needs the target cone plus one below and one above (see Recommended gear below).

 Controller cones vs. witness cones